Wabkur/alx-low_level_programming/0x02-functions_nested_loops/README.md

-function that prints the alphabet, in lowercase, followed by a new line
+program that prints _putchar, followed by a new line